eivholt/edgeai-synthetic-cosmos-predict/README.md

 Once in Edge Impulse Studio we can design an object detection neural network and evalutate the results.
 We can keep generating more data until classification results stop improving.
 ![](images/EI-evaluate-model.png "Classification results")

-## 14B models, Text2World and Video2World
+## Generating images and videos with 14B parameters models, Text2World and Video2World
 To be able to run the larger models a home-GPU just won't cut it.
 Luckily we can experiment with the models with beefier hardware with little commitment.
 Many services offer pay-per-use GPU resources.
 For the Cosmos models we need to keep in mind that we need rather updated NVIDIA drivers and that the platforms usually only allow access to a docker container with no possibility for upgrading said drivers.
 Uncovering this up-front is almost impossible, outside contacting support.
 Beware before investing a lot in prepaid tokens!
-For instance, when attempting to run the Cosmos-Predic2 docker container on a NVIDIA H100 80GB host at [RunPod.io](https://www.runpod.io/) as of June 2025, one would get this warning:
+For instance, when attempting to run the Cosmos-Predict2 docker container on a NVIDIA H100 80GB host at [RunPod.io](https://www.runpod.io/) as of June 2025, one would get this warning:

 ```
 ERROR: This container was built for NVIDIA Driver Release 570.86 or later, but version 565.57.01 was detected and compatibility mode is UNAVAILABLE.